Get 10% off on any additional products

 +44 800 046 5844

-Admittedly, no one really enjoys cleaning their bathroom, just the thought of hair clogged drains, toilet stains and moisture-loving mold and mildew, turns a person off instantly.
-However, when you do clean your bathroom, obviously your first thoughts are how to completely eliminate and get rid of all those nasty germs and soap scrum right?
+Admittedly, no one really enjoys cleaning their bathroom, just the thought of hair clogged drains, toilet stains, and moisture-loving mold and mildew turn a person off instantly.
+However, when you do clean your bathroom, obviously your first thoughts are how to completely eliminate and get rid of all those nasty germs and soap scrum, right?
 Well, you may want to head straight to the chemical detergent aisle in your local supermarket, and grab all the chemically induced spray and gels you can find, but that wouldn’t be a very green and eco-friendly approach now would it?

 Chemically harsh and strong ingredients that commonly get used in cleaners and gels will often linger in the air and water in your bathroom and even sit on the surfaces of your bathtub.
 This can have very harsh and damaging effects on your skin and cause all kinds of irritations and unnecessary problems.
 You may be wondering if freestanding baths are hard to clean, or what is best to clean acrylic bathtubs?
 We have a wide variety of acrylic tubs that will make it easier to keep clean.